aleph-im/aleph-docs/docs/nodes/compute/installation/ubuntu-22.04.md

 #### IPv6 address pool

 The range of IPv6 addresses usable by the virtual machines must be specified manually.
+This is required to enable IPv6 egress.

 According to the IPv6 specifications, a system is expected to receive an IPv6 with a /64 mask and all addresses inside that mask should simply be routed to the host.

 The option takes the form of:

 ```
 ALEPH_VM_IPV6_ADDRESS_POOL="2a01:4f8:171:787::/64"
 ```

 Assuming hosting provider follows the specification, the procedure is the following:

-1. Obtain the IPv6 address of your node.
+1. Obtain the IPv6 address of your node, the one used by the ALEPH_VM_NETWORK_INTERFACE setting below.
+You can find it via the `ip a` command.
 2. Remove the trailing number after `::` if present, for example `2a01:4f8:171:787::2/64` becomes `2a01:4f8:171:787::/64`.
 3. Add the IPv6 range you obtained under the setting `ALEPH_VM_IPV6_ADDRESS_POOL` in the configuration.

-#### Network Interface
+#### Network Interface (optional)

 The default network interface is detected automatically from the IP routes.
 You can configure the default interface manually instead by adding: